gardener/gardener/docs/concepts/operator.md

   If this field is not provided and there is no `webhookSecret` key in the referenced secret, it will be implicitly defaulted to `15m`.
   The dashboard will use this to regularly poll the GitHub API for updates on issues.
 - `terminal`: This enables the web terminal feature, read more about it [here](https://github.com/gardener/dashboard/blob/master/docs/operations/webterminals.md).
+  When set, the [`terminal-controller-manager`](https://github.com/gardener/terminal-controller-manager) will be deployed to the runtime cluster.
   The `allowedHosts` field is explained [here](https://github.com/gardener/dashboard/blob/master/docs/operations/webterminals.md#configuration).
   The `container` section allows you to specify a container image and a description that should be used for the web terminals.